 Exception: Multiple relief devices may be installed to a single T & P discharge piping system when approved by the administrative authority and permitted by the manufactures installation instructions and installed with those instructions.

-5. Discharge to the floor, to an indirect waste receptor or to the outdoors.
+5. Discharge to the floor, to the pan serving the water heater or storage tank, to a waste receptor an approved location or to the outdoors.

 [remainder unchanged]

 (Reason: To ensure the T&P is ran to the exterior.)